Stories from the sea

 A lifetime with whales, seals, and wonder

-Marine Biologist · Author · Curator
+In Memoriam · Marine Biologist · Author · Curator

-Paul L. Sieswerda
+Paul L. Sieswerda Sr.

-Paul Sieswerda has spent more than fifty years in the company of marine mammals.
+Paul Sieswerda Sr. spent more than fifty years in the company of marine mammals.
 He began as a young volunteer at the New England Aquarium in Boston, where he was rapidly promoted to Curator of Fishes and Mammals, and eventually went on to serve as Curator of the New York Aquarium on Coney Island.

 — with salt still on his boots,